Christian Khairallah (Cayralat)

 github / scholar / linkedin

-résumé (last updated in February 2024)
+résumé (last updated in June 2024)

 Just before that, I was a full-time research assistant at the Computational Approaches to Modeling Language (CAMeL) Lab at New York University Abu Dhabi, under the supervision of Prof. Nizar Habash.